ninagris/Toggle-Untoggle/README.md

 3. If your computer prevents the app from opening due to security settings, go to System Settings → Privacy & Security, then allow the app to open under “Apps from unidentified developers”

 ## Setting Up an Anaconda Environment

-**Note:** If you encounter any problems with version incompatibilities or missing packages, try modifying the environment.yml file or install missing packages using pip.

 1. **Install Anaconda or Miniconda**
    If you haven’t installed it yet, download and install from